 DAML-LF Engine: If all labels in a record are set, fields no longer need to be ordered.
+See issue #988 for details.

 Windows support: Beta release of the Windows SDK.

 To try it out, download the installer from GitHub releases.
 The Windows SDK uses the new daml command-line which will soon also become the default on Linux and MacOS.